linode/cluster-api-provider-linode/docs/src/topics/backups.md

 ### Resource Deletion

 When deleting a `LinodeObjectStorageKey` resource, CAPL will deprovision the access key and delete the managed secret.
-However, when deleting a `LinodeObjectStorageBucket` resource, CAPL will retain the underlying bucket to avoid unintended data loss.
+However, when deleting a `LinodeObjectStorageBucket` resource, CAPL will retain the underlying bucket to avoid unintended data loss unless `.spec.forceDeleteBucket` is set to `true` in the `LinodeObjectStorageBucket` resource (defaults to `false`).

+When using etcd backups, the bucket can be cleaned up on cluster deletion by setting `FORCE_DELETE_OBJ_BUCKETS` to `true` (defaults to `false` to avoid unintended data loss).